 The U.S. defaulting on its debt would be catastrophic for the economy.
 That’s why since January the Chamber has been fighting to get a debt limit deal done.

 Why Does Defaulting Matter?

 If Congress doesn’t increase the debt limit before funds run out, the government would be unable to pay its bills, resulting in a first-ever default, which would be catastrophic for the U.S. economy.
 We have become more concerned that there could be a first-ever default on the federal government's debt because of the short timeframe and the increasing risk of miscalculation.

 It is impossible to overstate the negative consequences that would occur if the United States were to default on its debt.

 The U.S. economy and global financial system are all underpinned by the idea that the U.S. government – unlike others around the world – always pays its bills.
 Investments in U.S. debt are considered “risk-free”, which means the federal government pays less to borrow money.
 All other debts and their interest rates are based off the risk of that debt relative to risk-free treasuries.
-It is also a principal reason that the U.S. dollar is the global reserve currency, giving the U.S. both economic and national security advantages (advantages that China, for example, is looking to undermine through a competitor to the dollar).
+It is also a principal reason the U.S. dollar is the global reserve currency, giving the U.S. both economic and national security advantages (advantages that China, for example, is looking to undermine through a competitor to the dollar).

-Defaulting would mean that the U.S. government no longer always pays its bills.
+Defaulting would mean the U.S. government no longer always pays its bills.
 Treasuries would no longer be risk-free.
 Interest rates for the government and everyone else would rise as the financial system tries to sort itself out.
 The role of the dollar globally would be weakened, perhaps permanently.
 Most analysts believe this would result in an immediate recession with long-term negative effects.

-Some say the federal government can prioritize which payments to make after a default.
+Some say the federal government could prioritize which payments to make after a default.
 The truth is the federal government cannot simply pick and choose which legal obligations it is going to follow and which ones it doesn't.
 That is simply default by another name.